sleeepeer/PoisonedRAG/README.md

 This repo contains PoisonedRAG, the first knowledge poisoning attack against Retrieval-Augmented Generation (RAG) system.

-For more details, please refer to the paper here: [https://arxiv.org/abs/xxx](https://arxiv.org/abs/xxx)
+For more details, please refer to our paper here: https://arxiv.org/abs/2402.07867

 ![Illustration of PoisonedRAG](PoisonedRAG.jpg "Illustration of PoisonedRAG")